-Led by Gavin Fitch, Q.C. and JoAnn P. Jamieson, both senior practitioners in this area, our Aboriginal Law group includes regulatory and environmental lawyers, corporate and commercial lawyers, negotiators and litigators.
+Led by Gavin Fitch, Q.C., a senior practitioner in this area, our Aboriginal Law group includes regulatory and environmental lawyers, corporate and commercial lawyers, negotiators and litigators.
 Our group has the depth of experience needed to help our clients navigate this complex area of the law.

 Our Aboriginal Law practice group has specific experience in the following areas: